 MAT Exam Pattern 2018 – The exam pattern of MAT 2018 is prescribed by All India Management Association (AIMA), the conducting body of the exam.
 Usually, the MAT exam pattern remains the same every year.
 The MAT exam pattern 2018 for December session remained unaltered; an objective type test.
 It is likely to remain along the same lines as the MAT exam held in December 2018.
 The February 2019 MAT exam was held on February 17 and February 23, 2019, in offline and online mode respectively.
 The application process for the September exam will start in the first week of July and the last date to apply for the MAT September 2018 offline and online exam is August 24 and September 8 respectively.
 The admit card of MAT 2018 will be available for download online only from August 26 and September 8, 2018 for offline and online mode respectively.
-MAT examination is held four times in a year, each in every quarter.
+MAT examination is held four times in a year, February, May, September, December.
 According to the MAT 2018 exam pattern, the duration of MAT 2018 is 2 hours and 30 minutes (150 minutes).
 In this article, Careers360 brings to you the detailed paper pattern, syllabus, marking scheme and exam pattern of MAT 2019 February exam.

 The table below mentions the overall structure of MAT 2019: